Phony document lands on court docket in Trump search case

 The man has repeatedly impersonated federal officials in court records and has placed tax liens on judges using his false paperwork, two people familiar with the matter told the AP.
 Because of his history as a forger, his mail is supposed to be subjected to additional scrutiny from the Bureau of Prisons.

-It’s unclear how the documents ended up at the court clerk’s office at the courthouse in West Palm Beach, Florida.
+It’s unclear how the documents — the fake motion and the phony warrants — ended up at the court clerk’s office at the courthouse in West Palm Beach, Florida.

 A photocopy of an envelope, included in the filing, shows it was sent to the court with a printed return address of the Treasury Department’s headquarters in Washington.
 But a postmark shows a Michigan ZIP code, and a tracking number on the envelope shows it was mailed Sept.
 9 from Clinton Township, Michigan, the inmate’s hometown.